yamcs/yamcs/docs/server-manual/programs/yamcsd.rst

     .. option:: --etc-dir DIR

        Path to config directory.
 This defaults to the etc directory relative to the working directory.

+    .. option:: --data-dir DIR

+       Path to data directory.
+When unspecified the location is read from the ``yamcs.yaml`` configuration file.

     .. option:: --check